 Year-round fixed route service is offered on major roads.
 Stops are positioned to provide mobility and convenience for customers.
 Passengers may also flag down the bus between scheduled stops along the route.
-The FLEX route is a hybrid, which allows passengers to request a pick-up or drop off location up to /4 of a mile from the designated route.
+The FLEX route is a hybrid, which allows passengers to request a pick-up or drop off location up to 3⁄4 of a mile from the designated route.
 Peter Pan Bus Lines and Plymouth and Brockton Bus Lines both offer an inter-city route connections to Boston, MA and Providence, RI.
 The routes with the highest ridership are the H2O and Sealine, which travel on Route 28.
 Some of the fixed routes show ridership that changes seasonally, such as the FLEX route, but others show more steady year round use, including the Sandwich Line and Barnstable Villager.
 The Sandwich Line and the Bourne Run have been meeting the fixed-route needs of previously unserved areas.
-The newest regular service is the Hyannis.
+The newest regular service is the Hyannis Crosstown, which provides improved access to employment and services in Hyannis.
 In addition, the Patriot Limited route has been added to provide additional connections to/from the Maintenance Facility in Dennis.
 Figure 3 shows the agencies year-round, fixed-route services.